- 1) Introduction

 Is Jetpack security enough?

-It adds an extra layer of security to your site, but it doesn’t protect from all different kinds of attacks.
+It adds an extra layer of security to your site, but it doesn’t protect you from all different kinds of attacks.

 How do I remove Jetpack from WordPress?